top of page

 Finally, Mr. Himick shared some of his thoughts about the evenings and how smoothly they ran.
 He said, “I was so pleased.
 Rena and I had so much fun just watching everyone engage with Jane Austen and Shakespeare like that.
 Students were talking back to the movies and cheering.
 You would hear ‘boooo’ from students predicting who was the bad guy.
 One of the parents said, ‘I’ve seen that movie five times, but I’ve never enjoyed it so much.’
 We even had an alum come back, Jovona Neely!
 I think that’s so cool.
 I’m encouraged.
 We’ll do more of these.”

 According to students, teachers, and parents, Burgers and Shakes is wildly popular and should happen again.
-Judah students are a prime example that when learning becomes fun, they want to do it even outside the classroom.
-Events like these show our students that they can enjoy the process of learning, and the English department is eager to enjoy every moment with them.
+Judah students are a prime example that when learning becomes fun, students want to do it even outside the classroom.
+Events like these show our students that they can enjoy the process of learning and that the English department is eager to enjoy every moment with them.

 —Hannah Jackson, class of ’24